The quick cooking, healthy, easy clean-up, entire family happy-making, grass-fed beef and zucchini skillet supper recipe.

 Do you have any skillet supper recipes in your arsenal?
-This is one of my go to meals when time is tight, for one main reason: ONE SKILLET (i.e. not a billion-trillion pots and pans to clean up for one little meal).
+This is one of my go-to meals when the time is tight, for one main reason: ONE SKILLET (i.e. not a billion-trillion pots and pans to clean up for one little meal).

 <<<Dramatic pause for pity>>>

 Take a quick scroll through this website and imagine testing all of these recipes plus an equal or greater number of recipe fails without a dishwasher.
 Yeah, it gets pretty messy.
 I keep thinking that whenever I move somewhere that has a dishwasher I will have a solid 5-10 hours extra per week to watch Real Housewives 😉

 So when my time is limited, I am all for the one pot or one-skillet meals that cook quickly and don't make a huge mess.

 I like to keep the veggies a little crunchy in this recipe if you like them super soft go ahead and cook them a bit more.
 To add more veggies to the final product I will typically serve on a large bed of steamed kale (there goes the ONE SKILLET bit eh?
 Nope, I, 90% of the time, have steamed kale ready to go in the fridge.
 Boom.)

 I also like to serve it with a variety of salsa's, spicy chipotle, salsa verde, whatever suits your fancy.
 Make your own if you are into it, here's a great recipe for a roasted tomato salsa.